danielbodnar/awesome-stars/README.md

 ## shell

+- [kdabir/has](https://github.com/kdabir/has) - ✅ checks presence of various command line tools and their versions on the path
+- [bash-bastion/shelltest](https://github.com/bash-bastion/shelltest) - A test runner for POSIX-compliant shells
+- [shellspec/shellspec](https://github.com/shellspec/shellspec) - A full-featured BDD unit testing framework for bash, ksh, zsh, dash and all POSIX shells
+- [binpash/try](https://github.com/binpash/try) - Inspect a command's effects before modifying your live system
 - [TheR1D/shell_gpt](https://github.com/TheR1D/shell_gpt) - A command-line productivity tool powered by GPT-3 and GPT-4, will help you accomplish your tasks faster and more efficiently.
 - [realeroberto/bashlets](https://github.com/realeroberto/bashlets) - An experiment in extending the command-line interface.
 - [mattmc3/ztap](https://github.com/mattmc3/ztap) - An implementation of the Test Anything Protocol for unit testing Zsh using pure Zsh